anthonylangsworth/OrderBot/doc/Development.md

 7. Logs details of other thrown exceptions.

 Best practice for writing slash (application) commands:
 1. Do not duplicate work in `BotHostedService.Client_InteractionCreated`.
-The general goal is tno move as much work to there as possible.
+The general goal is to move as much work to there as possible.
 This standardizes behaviour and prevents code repetition.
 2. Throw a `DiscordUserInteractionException` to represent a user-relevent and -solvable error, with the error message in the Message property.
 The error message can contain Discord markdown.
 3. Throw a different, appropriate exception for other errors.
 4. Acknowledge success using an ephemeral message.